-On Behalf of the AILG may we congratulate all new councillors on becoming an elected member of their local authority.
+On Behalf of AILG may we congratulate all new Councillors on becoming an Elected Member of their local authority.

 From the off-shore-islands to the city centres and from the plains of the midlands to the suburbs of the commuter belts a remarkable democratic exercise took place at the last local elections in May 2019, when people of this country chose members of their own communities to represent them on their local authorities for the coming five-year term.